 The tour lasts all day with breaks for morning coffee and lunch and involves a couple of tube and bus journeys across London (so please bring a travelcard or oyster card).
-Normal cost £20 per person (concessions available) plus entrance to Chelsea Physic Garden (approx £10).
-Minimum group size 12, maximum group size 20.
-Please bring a travelcard or Oyster card.
+Normal cost £20 per person (concessions available) plus entrance to Chelsea Physic Garden (approx £10) with a minimum group size of 12 and maximum group size of 20 (to be confirmed during the covid-19 pandemic).